arashsm79/OFMon/README.md

 Each device is also located in a profile; Profiles are used to separate and group devices that perform the same task and must be managed together.
 For example, when using OTA update, we can present a new version of the binary file uploaded to the server to all devices that are in a profile, or when drawing a graph, we can display the data of all devices that are in a specific profile. [[4]](#4)[[8]](#8)

 # Thingsboard Flutter mobile app
 Thingsboard also has a mobile app written with the flutter framework called [thingsboard_flutter](https://github.com/thingsboard/flutter_thingsboard_app), which allows users to view and interact with their dashboards and see graphs of device data.
-One of the things that was done, and we will talk about it further, is to fork this program and add the ability to collect offline data from devices and send it to the server.
+One of the things that were done, and we will talk about it further, is to fork this program and add the ability to collect offline data from devices and send it to the server.
 In the figure below, you can see a view of the added tab called collect:
 <p align="center"><img src="https://user-images.githubusercontent.com/57039957/214007538-20991e23-d3e7-49b3-83df-9bf09bc33e3e.png" height="400"></p>

 # Scan nearby access points
 The [wifi_iot](https://github.com/flutternetwork/WiFiFlutter/tree/master/packages/wifi_iot) library is used to scan and find nearby devices.
-This library can return the list of all nearby APs and connect to the requested AP by giving it an ssid.
-By default, the ssid of all devices with `SEM-` in the beginning is displayed, and therefore it is easy to display only the APs related to the required devices from the list of all nearby APs.
+This library can return the list of all nearby APs and connect to the requested AP by giving it an SSID.
+By default, the SSID of all devices with `SEM-` in the beginning is displayed, and therefore it is easy to display only the APs related to the required devices from the list of all nearby APs.
 Finally, the user can connect to the desired AP by clicking on it.

 # Initial setup of the device
 After connecting to the device's AP and before doing anything else, three things need to be done with the device:
 * The token related to the device representation on the server should be given to the device.
-With this, every time the mobile application wants to get data from a device, it also gets its token and stores it in its database.
+With this, every time the mobile application wants to get data from a device, it also gets the token and stores it in its database.
 To copy the token, a section has been added in the Devices tab through which users can click on the desired device and copy the corresponding token.
-After copying the token, it can be pasted in the field specified during the initial startup of the device.
+After copying the token, it can be pasted into the field specified during the initial startup of the device.
-* Send the current time in unix epoch time format to the device to update its RTC.
+* Send the current time in UNIX epoch time format to the device to update its RTC.
 If you are connected to the Internet, this time is taken online, and otherwise, the time of the mobile phone itself is used.
 * The memory of the device should be reset to make sure that no unwanted data remains in the memory.
-Finally, a record is created in the database for this device that associates the ssid of the AP we are connected to to the device token.
-Also, the timestamp of the last connection to this ssid is also recorded in this record.
+Finally, a record is created in the database for this device that associates the SSID of the AP we are connected to to the device token.
+Also, the timestamp of the last connection to this SSID is also recorded in this record.
 With this, for example, when scanning, we can separate all the devices that we have connected to in the last 10 minutes with a different color.

 # Receiving data from the device
 To receive information from the device, the following procedure is performed: